HiDefTextiles/HiDefKnits/Sproti.md

 -   *Describe your business plan on how to be a possible intangible property (patent, trademark protection, design) obtained from the project.*

-A principal of the designers of HiDef Knits to keep the software as open source, as it’s our belief that sharing code benefits everyone.
-The software will be developed open to the public from GitHub from
+A principal of the designers of HiDef Knits create free and open source software (FOSS), as it’s our belief that sharing code benefits everyone.
+The software will be developed open to the public from GitHub at
 <https://github.com/HiDefTextiles/HiDefKnits>.

 3 Organization and Management
 =============================